 Suppliers are required to repair defective oxygen equipment during their five-year contract.
-Payment for repairs is already factored into the monthly rental fee, so the individual should not be paying additional money to their supplier for repairs.
-He supplier should provide a temporary replacement.
-If the equipment is beyond repair, lost, or stolen, the supplier will need to replace it.
-In addition to defective equipment, the supplier may also have to replace equipment with a different type when a doctor orders a different type of equipment, the individual chooses an upgrade and agrees to pay for it, or if CMS or the DME MAC determines that a change is warranted.
+63 Payment for repairs is already factored into the monthly rental fee, so the individual should not be paying additional money to their supplier for repairs.
+64 While making repairs, the supplier should provide a temporary replacement.
+65 If the equipment is beyond repair, lost, or stolen, the supplier will need to replace it.
+66 In addition to defective equipment, the supplier may also have to replace equipment with a different type when a doctor orders a different type of equipment, the individual chooses an upgrade and agrees to pay for it, or if CMS or the DME MAC determines that a change is warranted.
+67